What services do you offer?

 Yes.
 We believe that we are all called to serve our Creator and our community.
 Education is meant to be a powerful tool to equip us to serve both in powerful ways.
 We use the Heartwork school curriculum to learn about generosity, hospitality, and service and dreaming up ways to use our gifts to make an impact in the community.
 We aim to find tangible ways to serve others in the Pikes Peak area.
 We do not have a specific Bible class, but the Bible and Christian literature are included in our curriculum.
 We believe that the family and church are the two most important entities in a child’s spiritual upbringing.
 Therefore, we do not teach specific doctrine or denominations, but approach everything with a Christian worldview.
 Our approach involves learning about the big picture of the Gospel so we can learn why and how we serve others.
 For a more detailed explanation, you can read this blog post.

-What kind of learners will be a good fit for this school?
+What kind of learners are a good fit for this school?

 Learners that are curious and eager will do best in our environment.
 That being said, we believe that all children are curious and can thrive with us.
 The beauty of a micro school is that students are part of a vibrant learning community pursuing common goals while receiving the individualized instruction they need to thrive.